theodo-group/GenossGPT/README.md

 ## License

-Genoss is licensed under the MIT License.
+Genoss is licensed under the Apache2 License.
 For more details, refer to the [LICENSE](LICENSE) file.